-"Begin Again" was one of the many strong songs of Swift's fourth studio album Red in 2012.
+"Begin Again" was one of the many strong songs off Swift's fourth studio album Red in 2012.
 The song is all about the pain of a breakup and how you have to get up and move on.
-There is pain and vulnerability in putting yourself out there again and this song captures it perfectly.
+There is pain and vulnerability in putting yourself out there again, and this song captures it perfectly.
 The ballad was nominated for Best Country Song at the Grammys and for Video of the Year at the CMT Music Awards.

 7. "You Belong With Me"

 Easily one of the singer's most popular songs of all time, "You Belong With Me" was another successful hit from Fearless.
 She was inspired to write the song after hearing a friend argue with his friend on a phone call.
-The song became one of the biggest country-pop crossover hits since Faith Hill's "Breathe".
+The song became one of the biggest country-pop crossover hits since Faith Hill's "Breathe."
 The lyrics of the unrequited love story were perfectly captured in the music video of two high schoolers, winning music video of the year at the MTV Video Music Awards.

 8. "We Are Never Ever Getting Back Together"

 The lead single from Red became Swift's first number one hit on the Billboard Hot 100.
 It also topped the country charts for ten weeks.
 The song was first inspired when a friend of the singer's ex came into the recording studio talking about rumors that they were getting back together.
-Swift and her producers quickly came up with the catchy title and fans were given the ultimate breakup anthem.
+Swift and her producers quickly came up with the catchy title, and fans were given the ultimate breakup anthem.

 While this is one of Swift's songs that didn't reach the top of the charts, this song from Speak Now is one of her best ballads.
-It was inspired after meeting a man for the first time in New York, though his identity is speculation.
+It was inspired after meeting a man for the first time in New York, though his identity is unknown.
 Swift included the word "wonderstruck" that he had used in an email so he'd know it was about him.

 10. "Should've Said No"